maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 #### Fill variable with value of file

-`CrowdsecLapiTlsCertificateBouncerKey`, `CrowdsecLapiTlsCertificateBouncer`, `CrowdsecLapiTlsCertificateAuthority` and `CrowdsecLapiKey` could be provided with the content as raw or through a file path that Traefik can read.
+`CrowdsecLapiTlsCertificateBouncerKey`, `CrowdsecLapiTlsCertificateBouncer`, `CrowdsecLapiTlsCertificateAuthority` and `CrowdsecLapiKey` can be provided with the content as raw or through a file path that Traefik can read.
 The file variable will be used as preference if both content and file are provided for the same variable.

 Format is:
-- Content: VARIABLE_NAME: XXX
+- Content: VariableName: XXX
-- FILE   : VARIABLE_NAME_FILE: /path
+- File   : VariableName_FILE: /path

 #### Authenticate with LAPI